 Apart from these projects in Ethiopia, the construction company will also undertake other construction projects in the region such as the Ondangwa airport runway in Namibia.

-Chinese firms such as SINOHYDRO and China Communications Construction Company have also been before, contracted to build roads, airports in the country, and the Ministry of housing had discussed on awarding more contracts to Egyptian firms such as Arab Contractors.
+Chinese firms such as SINOHYDRO and China Communications Construction Company have also been before, contracted to build roads, and airports in the country, and the Ministry of housing had discussed on awarding more contracts to Egyptian firms such as Arab Contractors.